Online MBA FAQ

 Can I transfer graduate course credits into the online MBA program?

-Yes, but no more than two, three-credit hour courses may be transferred with prior approval.
+Yes, but no more than six credit hours may be transferred with prior approval.
 The MBA Office determines whether specific courses are eligible to be transferred.
 Credit will be accepted before you enter the program.
 Only courses from AACSB-accredited schools will be considered.
 Courses must match our curriculum.

 Will the Georgia HOPE Scholarship, Tuition Assistance Program (TAP), GI Bill, or other financial aid cover tuition costs?

 The Hope Scholarship does not apply to the online MBA program.
 Other aid may be available.
-For example, the Tuition Assistance Program (TAP) for University System of Georgia employees partially covers MBA tuition (there is a tuition differential).
+For example, the Tuition Assistance Program (TAP) for University System of Georgia employees is available to students in a limited capacity.
+Because this is part of a consortium program, there is a waitlist to use TAP benefits.
+Please email email@example.com for more information about the TAP waitlist.
 The GI Bill may apply to students with military experience.
 Check with the Military Resource Center.
 All applicants should check with the Georgia Southern Financial Aid office for information about assistance.

 How and when do I register for my classes?